samuelkerstell/portfolio-project-1/README.md

   * The user can sumbit their email address.
   * The user can upload their own song file.
   * The user can add additional text which should include necessary information.
+  * This is valuable to the user if they want to send in their own music.

+* ### The Footer
+  * The footer includes several social media links about Sam's Music Blog, the links will open in a new tab.
+  * The footer is valuable as it's encourages users to keep up with Sam's Music Blog through social media.
 # Testing

 ### Bugs